Support a positive patient experience through timely CRC screening

 2. Laiyemo AO, Adebogun AO, Doubeni CA, et al. Influence of provider discussion and specific recommendation on colorectal cancer screening uptake among U.S. adults.
 Prev Med.
 2014;67:1-5.

-3. Data on file.
+3. Data on file for Geisinger case study.
+Health System Marketing.
+2022.
 Exact Sciences Corporation.
 Madison, WI.

-5. Austin G, Kowalkowski H, Guo Y, et al. Pattern of initial colorectal cancer screening after turning 50 years old and follow-up rates of colonoscopy after positive stool-based testing among the average-risk population.
+7. Austin G, Kowalkowski H, Guo Y, et al. Patterns of initial colorectal cancer screenings after turning 50 years old and follow-up rates of colonoscopy after positive stool-based testing among the average-risk population.
 Curr Med Opin.
 2023;39(1):47-61.